dekuNukem/FAP80/FAP_modules/video_card/README.md

 The current design works and is plenty capable, but there are still one or two thing I wish to improve upon on the next iteration.

 It turned out although Mojo V3 broke out most of the Spartan-6 pins, it was still not enough.
 As a result I had to omit an address line on the VRAM, making it only 16KB/32KB instead of 32KB/64KB.
 I also had to omit a number of CPU control signals, so the FPGA runs on its internal 50MHz clock instead of CPU clock.

-The VGA connector blocked the Mojo's USB connector in the first version, this has since been fixed in the latest board file.

 I might design another video card that fixes all those problems by putting the Spartan-6 onboard instead of using Mojo, but it's going to be a while before I get to that.